Killaloe, County Clare: History

-The town owes its origin to a sixth-century monastic settlement founded by Saint Molua, or Lua, on an island in the Shannon 1 km below the present Killaloe Bridge which later moved onto the mainland.
-In the tenth century it was base for Brian Boru as it controlled the strategic crossing of the Shannon above Limerick, where the Vikings were in control.
+The town owes its origin to a sixth-century monastic settlement founded by Saint Molua, or Lua, on an island in the Shannon 1 km downstream from the present Killaloe Bridge which later moved onto the mainland.
+In the tenth century it was a base for Brian Boru as it controlled the strategic crossing of the Shannon above Limerick, where the Vikings were in control.
 Brian Boru had his palace, Kincora (Ceann Coradh), on the high ground where the current Catholic church stands.
 Therefore, between 1002 and 1014, when he was the High King, Killaloe was effectively the capital of all Ireland.
-2 km north of the town, his fort, Beal Boruma, stood on the site of an Iron Age ring at the head of Lough Derg, where a ford crossed the river.
+2 km north of the town, his fort, Beal Boruma, stood on the site of an Iron Age ringfort at the head of Lough Derg, where a ford crossed the river.
 The word "Boruma" comes from the tribute paid by those crossing the river and is thought to be the origin of Brian Boru's name.

 St Flannan's Cathedral (Church of Ireland) was built between 1185 and 1225, with an oratory for the same saint, who had been the abbot of Killaloe in the seventh century.
 The cathedral was destroyed and rebuilt in the fourteenth century.
 Of the original building, only a romanesque arch survives.
 In Elizabethan times, Ennis was chosen as the county town of Clare, and the importance of Killaloe declined.

 In 1650, Cromwell spent 10 days on the opposite side of the Shannon at Ballina, exploring ways to cross the river, which was the defensive line of Catholic and Royalist forces before the Siege of Limerick.
 40 years later, Patrick Sarsfield was the leader of the Jacobite forces here, harrying the Williamite forces advancing on Limerick.

 The earliest mention of a (wooden) bridge across the river is in 1013.
 This was often repaired and eventually replaced by a 17 arch stone bridge in the early eighteenth century, later reduced to 13 arches.
 Most of the houses in the lower part of the town were built in the eighteenth century.
 In the nineteenth century the Shannon Steam Navigation Company had its headquarters here and constructed a canal to bypass the rapids below the town.

 St. Lua's oratory, built between 1000 and 1150, was moved from Friar's island to the site of the Catholic Church when the hydroelectric scheme at Ardnacrusha was constructed in the 1920s.
 Killaloe parish is part of the Roman Catholic Diocese of Killaloe.
 Parish churches are Sacred Heart & St Lua's in Garraunboy, St Flannan's in Killaloe and St Thomas' in Bridgetown.

+In 2022, Killaloe became twinned as a sister city with New London, Wisconsin USA.